Who I Am

 High School Level: Pre-algebra, Algebra I, Geometry, Algebra II, Pre-calculus

-College Level: Calculus I, Calculus II, Calculus III, Mathematics for Elementary Teachers, Statistics
+College Level: Calculus I, Calculus II, Calculus III, Mathematics for Elementary Teachers, Statistics, Linear Algebra, Real Analysis, Number Theory

 Publications